A research for Our craft is our heritage

 Maia Ștefana Oprea’s art is nourished by an experimental dynamic between a huge permaculture garden, the recycling depot, her art studio and the private household where she homeschools her three children – a continual giving and taking of inspiration and new ideas for art and a more sustainable lifestyle.

 Oprea is also trying to implement this approach in the Gradina Ideilor (Garden of Ideas) in Nucșoara (RO).
 It is planned as an artistic community project that offers a platform for creative people at the intersection of art, sustainability and permaculture.
 The residence in the middle of a large garden in the Făgăraș mountains offers space, in the truest sense of the word, to reflect on art paradigms with a more sustainable future in mind.
 Ideally, new ideas and methods of how to produce and communicate art ‘sustainably’ will be developed here.

 Meanwhile, basket weavers who do commissioned work are also experimenting with sustainable materials.
 Mariana Buruiană, a basketry designer from Chișinău (MD) works with paper, which is specially processed and can be tinted in a wide range of colours at the customer’s request.
 This not only creates new design possibilities, her products are also resource-saving and environmentally friendly.

 Here you can read my interview with her.

 The craft of basketry, as I discovered during my research, is practised less, but all the more inventively.
-It is not threatened with extinction, quite the opposite.
-It is being revived by artists and extremely creative craftsmen.
+It is currently being revived by artists and extremely creative craftsmen.
 An extinction of the craft is not yet in sight.

-Sources: rombase.uni-graz.at; flechtausbildung.de; notes by Manfred Kravatzky; conversation with Günter Mix and Maia Ștefana Oprea
+Sources: rombase.uni-graz.at; flechtausbildung.de; notes by Manfred Kravatzky; conversation and exchange with Günter Mix, Maia Ștefana Oprea, Esmé Hofman

 Follow my visual research on Instagram.